datvidc/yir/README.md

-The idea for the app is ruthlessly and shamelessly copied from the Chingu project [Chingu Solo Project - Tier 3 - Journal App] (https://github.com/chingu-voyages/soloproject-tier3-journal-app) I have only added a very thin veneer of originality, as I have indeed been doing Year in Reviews with my family using a combination of tools... but why waiste 5 minuttes using sub-par tools, when I can labouriously over-engineer a solution in just a few days.
+The idea for the app is ruthlessly and shamelessly copied from the Chingu project [Chingu Solo Project - Tier 3 - Journal App] (https://github.com/chingu-voyages/soloproject-tier3-journal-app) I have only added a very thin veneer of originality, as I have indeed been doing Year in Reviews with my family using a combination of tools... but why waiste 5 minuttes using sub-par tools, when I can labouriously over-engineer a solution in just ~~a few days~~ a few weeks.